 If a student fails to submit a final paper by the due date (including any extension), the student will receive an AF for the seminar.
 The AF will be reflected on the student's transcript and factored into the student's cumulative grade point average as an earned F.

 Plagiarism - Please review the Student Disciplinary Code on Plagiarism

-Outlined in the Georgetown Law Bulletin starting on page 107.
+Outlined in the Georgetown Law Student Handbook (starting on p.
+93).

 Upperclass Legal Writing Requirement

-Please be reminded of the technical requirements for the Upperclass Legal Writing requirement available online in the Georgetown University Law Center Bulletin.
+Please be reminded of the technical requirements for the Upperclass Legal Writing Requirement available online in the Georgetown Law Student Handbook (starting on p.
+5).